A lot of us are curious about the oil pipeline running through the Straits of Mackinac.

 But the strong currents in the Straits of Mackinac can sweep sediment away.
 The lake bed can shift.
 So that means the length of unsupported pipeline can change over time.

 Prew says that’s what keeps them busy.

 This section of pipeline is just small part of Enbridge’s Line 5 system.
 It’s 645 miles long over all.
-The company says it transports light crude oil and liquid natural gas or propane.
+The company says it transports light crude oil and natural gas liquids or propane.

 Line 5 had a significant spill in 1999 in the Upper Peninsula, but the company says this section of line under the Straits has never had a leak.
 Prew says it’s because of the way this section of pipeline was built back in 1953.
 He says the steel is strong.
 And their inspection tools don’t show any major problems.

 But this is the same company that knew about cracks and corrosion on the pipeline that split open near the Kalamazoo River.

 Watchdog group says good maintenance is more important than age

 Carl Weimer is with the National Pipeline Safety Trust, a pipeline watchdog group.
 I asked him what seems like the obvious question about this pipeline: “How can a 60-year-old line be in excellent condition?”

 “We’ve see older pipelines that have been operated and maintained well that look almost like new pipelines," he said. "... and on the other hand we’ve seen new pipelines that look like they’re 80-years-old, or are in bad shape.
 So it really depends on how the company has been operating and maintaining it.
 And that’s a really hard thing to find out.”

 It’s hard to find out because the company itself is the keeper of the information.